-2.31 The operating organization, as the license holder to operate the plant, bears the overall responsibility for nuclear and radiation safety and should ensure the correct and satisfactory organization, planning, execution and assessment of commissioning process.

-2.32 Appropriate organizational arrangements should be established to ensure that the operating organization can correctly and effectively discharge its responsibility,

-2.33 The operating organization should take appropriate actions during the commissioning phase to promote and foster the development of safety culture at the plant and to ensure the involvement in the commissioning activity of the operating personnel as earlier as possible.
+- 2.343 The operating organization, as the license holder to operate the plant, bears the overall responsibility for nuclear and radiation safety and should ensure the correct and satisfactory organization, planning, execution and assessment of commissioning process.
+See NS-G-2.4 [Ref new] for further information about the responsibilities of the Operating Organization. - 2.324 Appropriate organizational arrangements should be established to ensure that the operating organization can correctly and effectively discharge its responsibility.
+When commissioning activities are conducted by contractors, the operating organisation should make the necessary arrangements to review and approve these activities at all stages, establishing appropriate hold points and milestones. - 2.335 The operating organization should take appropriate actions during the commissioning phase to promote and foster the development of safety culture at the plant and to ensure the involvement of the operating personnel in the commissioning activity of the operating personnel as earliery as possible.

+Attributes such as personal dedication, safety consciousness and a questioning attitude should be fostered at the pre-operational phase so as to become habitual in the subsequent operational phase.
-3. COMMISSIONING ORGANIZATION & MANAGEMENT

-MANAGEMENT SYSTEM FOR COMMISSIONING
+3. COMMISSIONING ORGANIZATION & MANAGEMENT MANAGEMENT SYSTEM FOR COMMISSIONING